Adarsh-Dev-Singh/Datathon_/README.md

-# Next.js Web App
+# Typecript Web App

 ## Overview:
-This project is a Next.js web application featuring various pages and components for an interactive user experience.
+This project is a Type Script.js web application featuring various pages and components for an interactive user experience.
 It includes functionalities such as authentication, data visualization, form handling, and more.

 ## Running the App:
-To run this Next.js web application, follow these steps:
+To run this TypeScript web application, follow these steps:

 ### Prerequisites:
 - Node.js (v14.0 or higher)